 Parents can also sign the Non-Medicated Topical Products Authorization NAVMC 1750/7 for non-medicated topical products such as non-aerosol sunscreens, non-aerosol insect repellants, diaper ointments/creams, lotions/creams, lip balm, petroleum jelly and lanolin.
 Over-the-counter creams and lotions containing Hydrocortisone or triple antibiotic ointments will not be utilized in the center without a prescription and medical documentation providing guidance.
 The use of baby powder in the program is prohibited.
 However, if a child has a diaper rash, 100% pure cornstarch can be used when provided by parents.
 In accordance with the Food and Drug Administration guidance, Benzocaine (found in teething gel) products will not be used on children younger than two years of age.
+Aerosol sprays can only be accepted in SAC and must be applied outside the building and in a well-ventilated area.
 Products in this category should be nonprescription, have no label restrictions with respect to use on children, and are not mixed/homemade concoctions.
-Aerosol sprays are not accepted in the facilities.